Our company was founded in April 2016, through the merger of

 Management system systematically describes controls and assures with the aim:

-the environment is everybody’s concern, we commit ourselves to the highest
+We commit ourselves also to the highest

 standards in environmental protection, e.g. International Convention for the